kkelwood/treeline/README.md

 # treeline

 The goal of this research was to understand spatial patterns of tree establishment during the process of treeline advancement on Pikes Peak.

+Sample data with 100 real data points is provided.
+Note that the actual data had 1163 data points.